michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0052.md

 - v: impede the movement of (an opponent or a ball)
 - v: draw someone's attention away from something
 ### Family
-deflect: deflected, deflecting, deflection, deflective, deflector, deflects, deflexion+;deflection: deflections;deflective: deflectively;deflector: deflectors;deflexion: deflexions
+- deflect: deflected, deflecting, deflection, deflective, deflector, deflects, deflexion+
+- deflection: deflections
+- deflective: deflectively
+- deflector: deflectors
+- deflexion: deflexions
 ### Examples
 - That year, her first Oscars season, Ms. Bening playfully deflected personal questions about her budding romance and attended the ceremony with her parents.
 - And a few of them performed some of the more hilarious contortions seen on the campaign trail to deflect attention from the damaging revelations.